Accensi: Polybian system

 By the time of the later Polybian system of the 2nd century BC, accensi had been phased out.
 Velites, light skirmishers, would now fulfill skirmishing duties and troops that would usually have gone into the accensi would now be excluded from service.

 Civil servants

 As with the lictors, Accensi were usually professional civil servants, providing assistance to the elected magistrates during their term in office.
-They also helped in writing edicts and laws.
 In the courts, they summoned witnesses, kept track of time, and helped keep order.
 Outside of the courts, they escorted the magistrate and acted as heralds.
+They also helped in writing edicts and laws.
 It is also possible they were messengers and orderlies.
 The Accensi Velati were non military participants of military campaigns.
 They probably assisted clerks, accountants, supply officials, and aides.
-The Accensi Velati had a centuriate assembly dedicated to them.
-The Accensi Velati also assisted religious affairs especially the Feriae Latinae.
-The Accensi Velati formed a collegium dedicated to managing the streets.
+They also assisted religious affairs especially the Feriae Latinae, formed a collegium dedicated to managing the streets, and had a centuriate assembly dedicated to them.